AFirooz/Hybrid-GraphRAG-biopython/Neo4j/readme.md

 Neo4j uses separate memory pools for the **JVM heap** (which holds objects, query processing data, etc.) and the **page cache** (which holds on-disk data in memory for fast access).
 The heap size settings you’re adjusting (initial and max) are for the JVM heap, not the page cache.
 For optimal performance, you often need to set both appropriately.

-1. Set them to the same value
+1. Set the heap size (initial and max) to the same value.
 2. Start with 25–50% of the system's total memory (RAM).
 3. Monitor and adjust using tools like VisualVM or GC logs.